Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 (Image credit: Derrek Lee / Android Central)

 Otherwise, the cover screen experience isn't much different from the Galaxy Z Flip 5.
-Everything is largely handled on the main display, and many actions will prompt you to open the phone.
+Everything is handled mainly on the main display, and many actions will prompt you to open the phone.
 You actually have very little way of managing the cover screen from the actual cover screen, a weird limitation that I find highlights the disconnect Samsung has with how it handles the external display.
 The most you can do from the display is change your wallpaper and add/remove widgets.

 Gemini on the Galaxy Z Flip 6 cover screen